Chestnut Lodge

 Chestnut Lodge (formerly known as Woodlawn Hotel) was a historic building in Rockville, Maryland, United States, well known as a psychiatric institution.
-It was a contributing property to the West Montgomery Avenue Historic District.
+Located at 500 West Montgomery Avenue, it was a contributing property to the West Montgomery Avenue Historic District.
+The building was destroyed by fire in 2009, and the site is now a city park.

 History

-Early History
+Early history

 In 1886, Charles G. Willson commissioned an architect to build a four-story brick "summer boarding house" on 5 acre of land he had purchased in the west of Rockville.
-During the construction of the building, Willson filed for bankruptcy, and the unfinished building was bought for $6000 by Mary J. Colley (the owner of the Clarendon Hotel in Washington DC) and her partner Charles W. Bell.
+During the construction of the building, Willson filed for bankruptcy, and the unfinished building was bought for $6,000 by Mary J. Colley (the owner of the Clarendon Hotel in Washington, D.C.) and her partner Charles W. Bell.
 Under their ownership, the building was opened as the Woodlawn Hotel in the spring of 1889.
-The hotel boasted electric bells, gas lighting and 40 luxurious guest rooms and was extremely successful, catering to rich visitors from Washington DC who often boarded in the hotel during the summer months.
+The hotel boasted electric bells, gas lighting, and 40 luxurious guest rooms.
+Catering to rich visitors from Washington who boarded in the hotel during the summer months, it was initially quite successful.

+In 1900, town officials refused to allow the Washington & Rockville Railway to begin operating streetcars until the company fulfilled its agreement to extend tracks from Courthouse Square west to the hotel.

 After a decade or so of prosperity, however, the fortunes of the Woodlawn Hotel declined as many of its semi-permanent residents moved into new houses in Rockville.
 In 1906, the hotel's owners were heavily in debt and were forced to sell the building and grounds at public auction.